India's Top Book Review Site

 My Review -

 Plot - This is a tale of Aparna and Abhishek.
 A boy who is shy and madly in love, while the girl has no idea about it.
-Two friends, Manish and Nidhi who helped them to avow their love.
+Two friends, Manish and Nidhi, helped them to avow their love.
 Their love story begins with a sweet note, but soon reality smacks them.
-First, they went to different cities to study, and then the job.
+First, they went to different cities to study and then the job.
 It was hard for them to sustain a long-distance relationship.
-They didn't often meet, which leads to further chaos.
+They didn't often meet, which led to further chaos.
 They decide to tie the knot, but their parents want something else.

 The story portrays a hardcore Indian family with a relative's drama and social pressure.
 Love marriages are still a big deal in India.
-No matter whatever the situation is, Aparna and Abhishek stand with each other.
+No matter the situation, Aparna and Abhishek stand with each other.
 If you ever love someone or deal with wedding drama, then you can connect with every single character.

-The fear when parents knew about your affair, the naughty friends who create more trouble, but in the end, support you in every possible way.
-The relatives and parents' worry about what they will think or say are narrated very well.
-The story is written by male POV; that's why I felt that Tarun Vikash didn't do justice with Aparna's character in many places.
+The fear when parents know about your affair, the naughty friends who create more trouble, but in the end, support you in every possible way.
+The relatives and parents worry about what they will think or say are narrated very well.
+The story is written from a male POV; that's why Tarun Vikash didn't do justice to Aparna's character in many places.

 Grab your copy from - Amazon IN Amazon US